Yusuke Urameshi: Casting

 Justin Cook (left) voiced Yusuke in the Funimation dubs of the series, while Takumi Kitamura portrayed Yusuke in the live-action series.

 Yusuke is voiced by Nozomu Sasaki in Japanese.
 His performance appealed to Togashi due to how he developed his identity.
 Before the anime adaptation of YuYu Hakusho started, Sasaki had been a fan of the series and wanted to do the role of the lead thanks to how Togashi drew him.
 He also liked the personality Yusuke is given, as he always says what is in his mind, enough to admire him.
-As a result, he considers the character as a fitting leader, considering he always attracts other characters and makes good chemistry with fellow comrade Kurama, who he noted was appealing in his own way.
+As a result, he considers the character as a fitting leader, considering he always attracts other characters and makes good chemistry with comrade Kurama, who he noted was appealing in his own way.
 Nevertheless, Sasaki said that voicing Yusuke is challenging, as he is constantly yelling in most of his scenes.
 Sasaki and fellow voice actor Yuri Amano debuted in the same period, which made them befriend each other when they worked together, which they also found hilarious since their characters, Yusuke and Keiko, are in love.
 Nevertheless, Sasaki also found the scene where Toguro kills Genkai sad, to the point it affected the mood of the voice actors the day that episode was recorded.
 He also found Toguro as a menacing figure, especially when hearing recordings of Tessho Genda.